noirgif/maid-sweeper/README.md

 # file-sweeper

-Employ a maid to sweep your unused files under the rug
+It employs a maid to sweep your unused files under the rug.

+This maid is also capable of Danshari.
+She will sell your unused iPad for money.

+## Features

+[ ] Better readme